geotools/geotools/docs/user/library/render/map.rst

 ----------------------------

 The ``gt-render`` module defines a new data structure to represent the contents of a map. ``MapContent`` defines a map as a series of layers (which are drawn in order).
-This is not part of the formal ``gt-opengis`` module because it is not based on a standard.

 MapContent
 ^^^^^^^^^^